How far could a £250,000 pension pot go?

 Always remember that stocks can, of course, go down as well as up, so there is no guarantee that your pension pot will grow during this or any other period.

 Assuming that your pension pot neither grows nor shrinks during the subsequent months, such a drawdown schedule would give you 250 months of payments.
-This equates to 20 years and one month, taking you up to the age of 80.
-But, at Schroders Personal Wealth, we often plan for people living to the age of 100.
+This equates to 20 years and 10 months, taking you up to the age of 80.
+But, at Schroders Personal Wealth (SPW), we often plan for people living to the age of 100.

-Moreover inflation is rarely ever zero or below and in December 2022 it was 10.5 per cent.
+Moreover, inflation is rarely ever zero or negative and in August 2023 it was 6.8 percent (5).
 This means the value of that monthly payment could buy less and less with each passing year.

 In addition, many people like to be very active during the first 10 to 15 years of retirement.
-In this period, you may want to spend more money, take lots of holidays, and make the most of your years of vigorous health.
-Consequently you could need more money in your sixties and seventies than in your eighties, when your lifestyle might be slowing down.
+In this period, you may want to spend more money, take lots of holidays, and make the most of your years of good health.
+Consequently, you could need more money in your sixties and seventies than in your eighties, when your lifestyle might be slowing down.

 How much, if anything, you would like to leave by way of inheritance